jlouis/safetyvalve/README.md

-# Safety Valve
+# Safetyvalve

-The Safety Valve Erlang application provides overload protection for Erlang systems.
+The Safetyvalve Erlang application provides overload protection for Erlang systems.
 It provides queueing facilities for tasks to be executed so their concurrency and rate can be limited on a running system.